muzammilkm/js-resolver/README.md

 ```

 ## Introduction
-A light weight plugin for Inversion of Control(IOC) container which can resolve an object or a class dynamically without polluting global scope.
+A light weight plugin for Inversion of Control(IOC) container which can resolve objects or functions dynamically without polluting global scope.
 Adopating SOLID principle for seperation of concerns & single responsibility.
+This plugin is best used in Module pattern approch with IIFE & when you load multiple js files in browser.

 Basic Example
 ```javascript